codecademy-engineering/intermediate-go-training-2023/3_Serving_File_Data/examples.md

 finalStruct, err := json.Unmarshal(rawData, &targetInstance)
 ```

-Structs can be nested
+Structs can be nested.
+If your json data has a nested structure, you might want to
-and fields can have json aliases when converting to/from structs
+unmarshall it into a struct that also uses nesting.

 ```go
 type author struct {